Alison Johnstone: Member of the Scottish Parliament

-Presiding Officer (2021-present)
+Presiding Officer (2021–2026)

 On 13 May 2021, Johnstone stood unopposed in the election to appoint the 6th Presiding Officer of the Scottish Parliament.
 A yes/no vote was held on her nomination, and she won with 97 Yes votes, 29 No votes, two abstentions and one spoilt vote.
 The Presiding Officer is expected to be strictly nonpartisan, so Johnstone resigned her Greens membership to take on the role.

 Johnstone is the second woman in the post.
 The first was Tricia Marwick, who was Presiding Officer from 2011 to 2016.
 She is also the first Green MSP to serve as Presiding Officer.
 She is also the second Presiding Officer to be elected unopposed, after George Reid in 2003.

 On 14 May 2021, SNP MSP Annabelle Ewing and Liberal Democrat Liam McArthur were elected as the two Deputy Presiding Officers.
 This is the first time since the establishment of the Scottish Parliament in 1999 that neither the Presiding Officer nor any of the deputies has been a Labour or Conservative MSP.

 On 16 March 2022, Johnstone was appointed to the Privy Council by Her Majesty The Queen and therefore granted the title 'The Right Honourable'.
-She said in response to her appointment: Johnstone said: “It was a great privilege to be elected Presiding Officer of the Scottish Parliament last May, and it was an honour to be made a Privy Counsellor by Her Majesty The Queen this afternoon.
+She said in response to her appointment: “It was a great privilege to be elected Presiding Officer of the Scottish Parliament last May, and it was an honour to be made a Privy Counsellor by Her Majesty The Queen this afternoon.
 “This appointment is recognition of the important role the Scottish Parliament and the Office of Presiding Officer plays and I am pleased to accept it.”

-On 29 May 2025, during First Ministers Questions, Johnstone expelled Conservative MSP Douglas Ross from chambers for the remainder of the day being for disruptive behaviour.
+On 29 May 2025, during First Minister's Questions, Johnstone expelled Conservative MSP Douglas Ross from chambers for the remainder of the day being for disruptive behaviour.
 Ross had been warned about his behaviour in previous weeks.
 Upset by being expelled, Mr Ross subsequently made multiple television interviews complaining of bias by Johnstone in her role as Presiding Officer.
+Douglas Ross was forced to publicly apologise for his behaviour to the Presiding Officer and other MSPs upon his return from one day suspension.

-On 23 June 2025, Johnstone announced that she would be stepping down as Presiding Officer at the next election and would not be standing for relection as an MSP.
+On 23 June 2025, Johnstone announced that she would be stepping down as Presiding Officer at the next election and would not be standing for re-election as an MSP.